Skip to main content

 What are the symptoms of multiple sclerosis?

 Multiple sclerosis causes a wide variety of symptoms.
-Many people experience only a few symptoms and it is very unlikely that you would develop all the symptoms described here if you have MS. Symptoms of MS are usually unpredictable.
+Many people experience only a few symptoms and it is very unlikely that you would develop all the symptoms described here.
+Symptoms of MS are usually unpredictable.

-You may find that your MS symptoms worsen gradually with time.
+MS symptoms may worsen gradually with time.
 More commonly, symptoms come and go at different times.
-Periods when your symptoms worsen are called relapses.
-Periods when your symptoms improve (or even disappear altogether) are called periods of remissions.

 The more common symptoms of multiple sclerosis include: